Crypto terminology, decoded.

 Circulating Supply

-The total number of coins or tokens that are actively available in the market.
+The estimated number of coins or tokens currently available to the market, excluding locked or unissued supply.

 Coin Age